hernantz/blog/content/mock-yourself-not-your-tests.md

 helped reducing the chance of bugs that sneak away when you test units in isolation.

-Keep a reasonable amount of code under your tests.
+*Side note*: Keep a reasonable amount of code under your tests.
 While writing tests for very small units of code might be adding noise to your test suite, there won't be too much value in testing a huge portion of your code either.

 The second technique consisted on using factories.
 Whats important is that factories **build real objects** for you in a declarative and straighforward